Thurler/sfml-surgery-engine/codeorganization.md

 ### 5.4 - Forceps Tool State

-The forceps tool simply checks for collisions against grabbable objects in the patient at the current position, and stores the object it collides with, if any.
-Every frame, if it is holding something, the forceps tool will update that object's position, which might trigger events in that object.
-Once the forceps lets go of that object, it will fire an event to that object informing it was released, and go back to holding nothing.
+The forceps tool simply checks for collisions against grabbable objects in the patient at the current position, and stores the enemy it collides with, if any.
+Every frame, if it is holding something, the forceps tool will update that enemy's position, which might trigger events in that enemy.
+Once the forceps lets go of that enemy, it will fire an event to that enemy informing it was released, and go back to holding nothing.
 Whenever the forceps stops being the active tool, it will automatically drop anything it is holding.

+While holding an enemy, it will ask that enemy if its current position should result in a mistake or not.
+In case it should be a mistake, the forceps will automatically let go of that enemy and trigger its release event.

+The forceps tool is also responsible for drawing the dispatch tray on the right side of the screen, whenever it is the active tool and it is holding something that is extractable.
+Whenever we drop an enemy, we must inform that enemy wether it is being dropped into the tray or not, so a simple ellipse boundary check is performed whenever something is being dropped.

 ### 5.5 - Gel Tool State